Joyce Banda: Factions in DPP

 The relationship between Banda and President Bingu wa Mutharika had become increasingly tense because of Mutharika's attempts to position his own brother, Peter Mutharika, as his successor.
-Although she was fired from the position as Vice-President of the DPP together with Second Vice-President Khumbo Kachali, she continued to serve as Vice-President of Malawi as stipulated in the constitution.
-This move led to mass resignations in the DPP and the formation of networks that supported her candidacy to become President of Malawi in the 2014 general election.
+Although she was fired from the position as vice-president of the DPP together with Second Vice-President Khumbo Kachali, she continued to serve as vice-president of Malawi as stipulated in the constitution.
+This move led to mass resignations in the DPP and the formation of networks that supported her candidacy to become president of Malawi in the 2014 general election.
 The DPP denied that mass resignations had occurred and insisted that they were only a few.

 People's Party

-Joyce Banda is the founder and leader of the People's Party, formed in 2011 after Banda was expelled from the ruling DPP when she refused to endorse President Mutharika's younger brother Peter Mutharika as the successor to the presidency for the 2014 general election.
+Banda is the founder and leader of the People's Party, formed in 2011 after she was expelled from the ruling DPP when she refused to endorse President Mutharika's younger brother Peter Mutharika as the successor to the presidency for the 2014 general election.